The Publishing Post is made up of writers, editors, proofreaders, typesetters, designers, admin officers and social media managers.

 Once the copy is edited it is passed along to the typesetting team who turn it into wonderful spreads.
 They work across the week before publication and again work on their own time schedules, anytime between Monday and Thursday evening.
 They use InDesign to design the magazine and have creative freedom.

-How this can be beneficial: Design experience can be hard to come bar, these positions offer a great way to build a portfolio which you can share with potential employers.
+How this can be beneficial: Design experience can be hard to come by, these positions offer a great way to build a portfolio which you can share with potential employers.

 If you are interested in hearing about the specific roles we have on offer please do send us an email over at email@example.com, we look forward to hearing from you!